Pengyu-Jin/Pengyu-Jin.github.io/docs/major/flybook/culture.md

 O'er the land of the free and the home of the brave?

 !!! quote "Martin Luther King, Jr."

     We have a great dream.
 It started way back in 1776, and God grant that America will be true to her dream.

+!!! quote "Dwight D. Eisenhower"

+    Whatever America hopes to bring to pass in the world must first happen in the heart of America.